saurabhp75/saurabhp75.github.io/_notes/ipaddress.md

 ### Class D
 - NW address (1110....)
-- multicast address
+- Multicast address
-- used in video streaming and broadcast applications.
+- Used in video streaming and broadcast applications.
 - 224.0.0.0 to 239.255.255.255
-- there is no distinction of public or private IP.
+- There is no distinction of public or private IP.

 ### Class E
 - NW address (1111...)